Conforming nanoparticle sheets to surfaces with Gaussian curvature: Energy scaling

+These elastic energies compete with the possibility of adopting alternative behaviors.
+Instead of elastically bending and stretching to conform, the sheet may only partially conform to the sphere, or it may plastically deform, rip apart, or form folds.

+While stretching and bending cost energy, the adhesion process can \textit{relieve} energy as well, since it replaces two interfaces (nanoparticle-air and air-PS) with a single one (nanoparticle-PS).
+This replacement relieves energy in proportion to the area of adhered material, so there is a fixed areal energy density $\mathcal{E}_\gamma$ relieved by adhering to the PS sphere.
+For the annulus, this translates into a total cost of \textit{not} adhering to the substrate, $E_\gamma \sim \gamma D \delta r \sin \theta$, that increases linearly with $D$.

-While the stretching energy scales as $E_s \sim D \sin \theta \delta r \, \theta^4$, the energy cost $E_d$ of relieving stress through plastic deformation of the annulus scales similarly with sphere diameter, but has a sublinear scaling in $\theta$: $E_d \sim max(E_{\textrm{disloc}}, \, \Gamma D \sin \theta \delta r)$, where $E_\textrm{disloc}$ is the energy of unbinding a single pair of dislocations and $\Gamma$ is a phenomenological factor capturing the work required to damage a unit area of the material.
-The minimum possible energy to create the first defect, which corresponds to $E_{\textrm{disloc}}$, sets the lower cutoff that freezes out defect proliferation at small $D$. $E_{\textrm{disloc}}$ is determined by the core energy of a dislocation, $e_c$, as well as the elastic cost of deforming the portion of sheet surrounding the dislocations, which depends on microscopic features of the lattice.
-(We will return to $E_\textrm{disloc}$ in a later section.)
-Finally, the energy cost for creating a fold in the sheet, $E_f$, increases only with the fold length ($\sim \delta r$) and thus is independent of $D$.
+While the stretching energy scales as $E_s \sim Y D \delta r \, \theta^4 \sin \theta$, the energy cost $E_\textrm{d}$ of relieving stress through plastic deformation of the annulus scales similarly with sphere diameter, but has a far weaker scaling in $\theta$: $E_\textrm{d} \sim \textrm{max}(E_{\textrm{disloc}}, \, \Gamma D \delta r \sin \theta )$, where $E_\textrm{disloc}$ is the energy of unbinding a single pair of dislocations and $\Gamma$ is a phenomenological factor capturing the work required to damage a unit area of the material.
+The minimum possible energy to create the first defect pair, $E_{\textrm{disloc}}$, sets the lower cutoff that freezes out defect proliferation at small $D$. $E_{\textrm{disloc}}$ is determined by the core energy of a dislocation and the elastic cost of deforming the portion of sheet surrounding the dislocations, which depends on microscopic features of the lattice.
+Finally, the energy cost for creating a fold in the sheet, $E_f$, increases only with the fold length ($E_f \sim e_f \delta r$, where $e_f$ is the fold energy per unit length) and thus is independent of $D$.